Oakland Attorneys Provide Useful Legal Advice When Structuring a Workers’ Comp Settlement

 - Temporary total disability (TTD) — You cannot perform any work-related tasks during your recovery.

-- Permanent disability (PD) — Your injury has caused permanent impairment of a body part, or a permanent loss of function.
+- Permanent partial disability (PD) — Your injury has caused permanent impairment of a body part, or a permanent loss of function.

 - Permanent Total Disability – You are considered unemployable or “not competitive” in the open labor market